BESSY II Radiation Safety Requirements

 Access to radiation protection areas at HZB, Adlershof site

-The following requirements/documents must be fulfilled/provided by guests who wish to access the radiologically controlled areas at BESSY II (including the entire experimental hall), the MLS, HoBiCaT and bERLinPro:
+The following requirements/documents must be fulfilled/provided by guests who wish to access the radiologically controlled or monitored areas at BESSY II (including the entire experimental hall), the MLS, HoBiCaT and bERLinPro:

 - Radiation Protection Register (SSR) number